You are here

 Mental Health America (MHA) believes that these laws do not constitute sound public policy.
 They focus on punishment rather than treatment, deal with people who often do not have a treatable mental illness, increase stigma, distort civil commitment, risk the safety of other persons in mental health facilities, divert resources from mental health care and inappropriately burden the mental health system with a criminal justice function for which it is not funded or equipped.

-- The Mental Health System is for Treatment, not Punishment.
+- The Mental Health System is for Treatment and Recovery, not Punishment.
 The mental health system is not the appropriate place for long-term confinement of sexual predators.
-Sexual predator statutes usually state that the continued confinement of sex offenders in mental health systems is for the safety of the public, not the treatment of the offender.
+Sexual predator statutes usually state that the continued confinement of people convicted of sex offenses in mental health systems is for the safety of the public, not the treatment of the offender.
 The dissent in the Hendricks case agreed with the Kansas Supreme Court that the purpose of the Kansas statute was punishment.
-While public safety is an appropriate societal goal, the purpose of the mental health system is treatment.
+Whether the goals of these laws are punishment or public safety or a combination of the two, the mental health system should not be used for these purposes.
+The mental health system is designed and should be used only for treatment and recovery.
 Sexual predator laws disrupt the state's ability to provide treatment to people who need it and can benefit from it and undermine the mission and the integrity of the mental health system.

 - Sexual Predator Legislation Increases Stigma.
 Linking mental illness with sexually predatory behavior in the public consciousness and in sexual predator statutes fuels the stigma attached to mental illness and to treatment in the mental health system.
 People with mental health conditions, their families, and advocates have worked for decades to dispel the notion that people with mental illness are violent or dangerous.
 By associating sexually violent behavior with mental illness, these statutes threaten gains that have been made in the perception, understanding, acceptance, and non-discriminatory treatment of people with mental health conditions.